 In 1992, Cory Booker graduated from Stanford University with a Master of Arts in sociology.

-In 1994, Cory Booker earned a degree in United States history from The Queen's College, Oxford.
+In 1994, Cory Booker, awarded a Rhodes Scholarship, earned a degree in United States history at The Queen's College, Oxford.

-In 1997, Cory Booker obtained his Juris Doctor from Yale Law School and operated free legal clinics for low-income residents of New Haven, Connecticut.
+In 1997, Cory Booker obtained his Juris Doctor from Yale Law School.

 From 1998 to 2006, Cory Booker lived in Brick Towers, a troubled housing complex in Newark's Central Ward.

-In 1999 Sharpe James elected as a state senator, a position he decided to focus on in 2006
+In 1999, Sharpe James was elected as a state senator.

-On January 9, 2002, Cory Booker announced his campaign for mayor of Newark against incumbent Sharpe James.
+On January 9, 2002, Cory Booker announced his campaign for mayor of Newark rather than running for reelection as councilman, which pitted him against incumbent Sharpe James.

 In 2002, Cory Booker ran for mayor but lost to incumbent Sharpe James.

-In 2002, Cory Booker's mayoral campaign was chronicled in the documentary Street Fight.
+In 2002, Filmmaker Marshall Curry chronicled Booker's mayoral campaign in the documentary Street Fight.

-On February 11, 2006, Cory Booker announced that he would run for mayor of Newark again.
+On February 11, 2006, Cory Booker announced that he would run for mayor again.
+His campaign outspent Rice's 25 to 1.

-In late June 2006, before Cory Booker took office as mayor, New Jersey investigators foiled a plot to assassinate him led by Bloods gang leaders inside four New Jersey state prisons.
+In late June 2006, before Cory Booker took office, New Jersey investigators foiled a plot to assassinate him led by Bloods gang leaders inside four New Jersey state prisons.

-On June 20, 2006, Superior Court Judge Patricia Costello ruled in Cory Booker's favor, concerning the lawsuit against the James administration to terminate cut-rate land deals.
+On June 20, 2006, Superior Court Judge Patricia Costello ruled in Cory Booker's favor in his lawsuit against the James administration over cut-rate land deals.
+The land deals would cost the city more than $15 million in lost revenue.

-On July 1, 2006, Cory Booker took office as mayor of Newark.
-He announced a 100-day plan to implement reforms after his first week in office.
+On July 1, 2006, Cory Booker took office as mayor of Newark and announced a 100-day plan to implement reforms.

 In 2008, the City of Newark received the Government Finance Officers Association's Distinguished Budget Presentation Award.

-In May 2009, Cory Booker received an honorary doctor of humane letters degree from the New Jersey Institute of Technology and an honorary doctorate from Brandeis University, where he was also a commencement speaker.
+In May 2009, Cory Booker received an honorary doctor of humane letters degree from the New Jersey Institute of Technology and an honorary doctorate from Brandeis University where he was a commencement speaker.

 In October 2009, the Brady Center to Prevent Gun Violence gave Cory Booker the Sarah Brady Visionary Award for his work in reducing gun violence.

-In 2009, after Barack Obama became President, Cory Booker declined the leadership of the new White House Office of Urban Affairs, citing his commitment to Newark.
+In 2009, Cory Booker turned down the leadership of the new White House Office of Urban Affairs, citing his commitment to Newark.

 In 2009, the City of Newark received the Government Finance Officers Association's Distinguished Budget Presentation Award.

-In the fall of 2009, Cory Booker engaged in a satirical on-air and YouTube feud with Tonight Show host Conan O'Brien, resulting in charitable donations to Newark.
+In the fall of 2009, Cory Booker engaged in a satirical on-air and YouTube feud with Tonight Show host Conan O'Brien, which eventually resulted in donations to the City of Newark and the Newark Now charity.

 Since 2009, Cory Booker has starred in the documentary series Brick City, which focuses on his efforts to improve Newark.
-In 2009, Brick City won a Peabody Award.
+Brick City won a Peabody Award in 2009.

 In March 2010, Cory Booker won a Shorty Award in the government category for having the best microblog.

-On April 3, 2010, Cory Booker announced his candidacy for reelection as mayor of Newark.
+On April 3, 2010, Cory Booker announced his candidacy for reelection as mayor of Newark, emphasizing the importance of a "united government".

 In July 2010, Cory Booker attended a dinner at a conference in Sun Valley, Idaho, where he was seated with Facebook founder Mark Zuckerberg.

-In September 2010, Facebook founder Mark Zuckerberg announced he was donating $100 million to the Newark school system, following conversations with Cory Booker.
+In September 2010, Mark Zuckerberg announced he was donating $100 million to the Newark school system, following conversations with Cory Booker about his plans for Newark.
+The gift was announced on The Oprah Winfrey Show.

 On October 10, 2010, Cory Booker established Let's Move!
 Newark as part of First Lady Michelle Obama's national Let's Move! initiative against childhood obesity.